guanyu-240/BEN-RC-Challenge/README.md

 # BENRunningClub
-Websites used for BEN Running club event stats
+A light weighted website which is used for BEN Running club event stats<